CreativeTab/ChangelogBot/README.md

 In the folder changelogs, create a folder for each of your projects.
 And then copy the template of the folder 'your_project_name'.
 You need to set an icon.png, and give the color of the embed.

+Do not touch the update.json file in commands/changelog/config.

 And then, launch the bot with the command :

     npm run start

 And enjoy !

+PS : You must run the update command and send the answer to the bot for the first time before any others to initialise it.

+If you have any problems, don't hesitate to open an issue - I'll do my best to help you !

 # contribute to the development